 In no world did Pixar need to do this pic.twitter.com/Yg9lpfMNie

 — Ĝ̶̱̀Ḷ̷̡̙̒̀I̸̼͊T̸̳̮̂C̵̱͆H̵͍̪̻̔̔̈ ̷̟̰̍̌̊ (@Glitch_Plantbro) December 30, 2020

-Now, putting aside the obvious error that this is a Disney short and not a Pixar one, Glitch’s words seemed to resonate with a lot of people (over 180,000 have liked the Tweet).
-Twitter users began to comment that the character perpetuates a long history of drawing animated characters with unrealistic — and often idealized — body proportions.
+Now, putting aside the apparent error that this is a Disney short and not a Pixar one, Glitch’s words seemed to resonate with many people (over 180,000 have liked the Tweet).
+Twitter users began commenting that the character perpetuates a long history of drawing animated characters with unrealistic- and often idealized body proportions.

-They also made the point that in a short based around organs — it’s difficult to work out where hers would be!
+They also made the point that in a short based around organs — it’s challenging to work out where hers would be!
 Check out what people were saying (warning: some adult language):